The Week Before Christmas

 We woke up early, in case our classic Golden Circle tour to see the impressive Gullfoss waterfall and the nearby Geysir geothermal area was still happening.
 I opened the curtains but it was difficult to see what the weather was doing outside.
 It was pitch black.

 Whilst having a cup of tea an email came through from our tour company.
 They were still hoping to run the tour but were waiting for an update from the authorities at 8:30am before confirming.
-So it meant at least a delay of a hour.
+So it meant at least a hour delay.

 I checked an app that Devon told us about yesterday called SafeTravel.is.
 It showed (in red) many roads were still closed, including the route to Þingvellir along which we would need to travel if we wanted to reach Gullfoss.